Toolkit for Colleges and Universities for Expanded Travel Ban

 Template Comment for Fee Schedule for Higher Education Institutions

 This document is a template comment for higher education institutions who wish to comment on U.S. Citizenship and Immigration Services’ (USCIS) proposed rule Fee Schedule and Changes to Certain Other Immigration Benefit Request Requirements (Docket No. USCIS-2019-0010).
-The deadline for institutions to submit comments is December 30 2019 at 11:59pm est. USCIS is no longer accepting comments on this issue and institutions should not use this template to submit a comment as the deadline is closed.
+The deadline for institutions to submit comments was February 10, 2020 at 11:59pm est. USCIS is no longer accepting comments on this issue and institutions should not use this template to submit a comment as the deadline is closed.

 The Presidents’ Alliance, in partnership with the Community College Consortium for Immigrant Education (CCCIE), created this template comment to assist institutions of higher education draft individual comments regarding the impact of the proposed fee schedule on students, families, prospective students, or other community members at your institution; your institution’s programs and mission; and higher education more broadly.

 You can read the actual text of the proposed rule here and a short analysis by the Catholic Legal Immigration Network, Inc. (CLINIC) here.
 You can also review this guide from CLINIC to learn more about the federal rulemaking process and how your comment fits into this broader process.
 Finally, we share CLINIC’s toolkit on the proposed fee schedule, which contains toplines, talking points, and sample social media posts.

 Expanding Eligibility for Professional and Occupational Licensing for Immigrants

 The Spring 2019 edition of the Alliance and FWD.us's Higher Education Immigration Policy and Action Guide.
 The guide contains current and upcoming immigration policies impacting the higher ed community and actions for colleges and universities to consider taking to support immigrant and international students, faculty, and staff.